standardsemiconductor/VELDT-getting-started/README.md

 frame :: Byte -> BitVector 10
 frame b = (1 :: BitVector 1) ++# b ++# (0 :: BitVector 1)
 ```
-First we do case analysis on `txFsm`.
+First, we do case analysis on `txFsm`:
   1. If `txFsm` is `TxStart` we `frame` the input byte, transform it into a `Vec` of `Bit`s (note this reverses the bits), then `give` it to the serializer `_txSer`.
 We also set the counter `_txCtr` to zero, update `txFsm` to the `TxSend` state, and return `False` which indicates the transmit is in progress.
   2. If `txFsm` is `TxSend`, first we `peek` at the current bit to serialize, wrap it in a `Tx` type, then pass it to `tell` which transmits the bit via the writer monad.